-House of Memories, although it's touristy, has good salads and it gives you a peak into some of Myanmar's revolutionary past before the country was closed off by the military junta.
+House of Memories, although touristy, has good salads and gives you a peak into some of Myanmar's revolutionary past before the country was closed off by the military junta.

 Rangoon Tea House caters to expats who like to work on their laptops in a cool-looking space.
 And the building is beautiful.
 The food tends to be milder than elsewhere, but this might be because they do not use MSG.
 (Everyone else does.)
 My favorite part is their tea menu, which is presented as a primer on how to order Myanmar tea.

-MANDALAY: I'll be honest: the tea houses in Mandalay are amazing, but I found the restaurants underwhelming on my first visit.
-Our hosts seemed to think we wanted Westernized food, which was part of the problem.
-But the next visit, they told us about MinGaLaBar Myanmar Restaurant, and we ended up having one of the best lunches in our entire trip.
+MANDALAY: The tea houses in Mandalay are amazing, but I found the restaurants underwhelming on my first visit.
+But the next visit, we found MinGaLaBar Myanmar Restaurant, and we ended up having one of the best lunches in our entire trip.
 Go here for regional specialties from all over the country, many of which I never saw anywhere else.

 BAGAN: Since this spot is the most famous tourist spot in the country, the food here tends to cater to tourists (so you can find a lot of vegetarian places).
 The best way to eat here is to talk to your hotel or guest house about finding a home cook (not a hotel chef) to prepare local dishes.
 The most scenic place for a snack is on a sunset boat ride on thethe Ayeryarwady (Irrawaddy) River.
 (It's usually laphet served out of lacquerware and Myanmar beer).
 Beware the number of kids trying to sell you things at the dock, though—this is one of the only places in the country we encountered aggressive sales tactics tailored toward tourists.